 - Instead of starting on the barbecue, grill meat on the cooker first; then finish on the barbecue.
 That way what you cook is less exposed to any harmful chemicals.

-We tend to grill bananas under the grill and roast vegetables with a little bit of dill and thyme.
-Lastly always make sure you finish off any barbecue by cleaning the grill thoroughly.
+Grill your bananas and roast vegetables with a little bit of dill and thyme.
+Lastly, always make sure you finish off any barbecue by cleaning the grill thoroughly.